CMU-IDS-2020/fp-profiler/README.md

 ## Work distribution

-Update towards the end of the project.
+Haonan Wang:

+Weiyi Zhang:

+Lichen Jin:

+Yijie Zhang: Front-end setup, user interface design and implementation.

 ## Deliverables

 ### Proposal

-- [ ] The URL at the top of this readme needs to point to your application online.
+- [x] The URL at the top of this readme needs to point to your application online.
 It should also list the names of the team members.
-- [ ] A completed proposal.
+- [x] A completed proposal.
 The contact should submit it as a PDF on Canvas.
+UI
 ### Design review

-- [ ] Develop a prototype of your project.
+- [x] Develop a prototype of your project.
-- [ ] Create a 5 minute video to demonstrate your project and lists any question you have for the course staff.
+- [x] Create a 5 minute video to demonstrate your project and lists any question you have for the course staff.
 The contact should submit the video on Canvas.

 ### Final deliverables

-- [ ] All code for the project should be in the repo.
+- [x] All code for the project should be in the repo.
 - [ ] A 5 minute video demonstration.
-- [ ] Update Readme according to Canvas instructions.
+- [x] Update Readme according to Canvas instructions.
 - [ ] A detailed project report.
 The contact should submit the video and report as a PDF on Canvas.